rocapp/qbittorrent-search-plugins/How-to-write-a-search-plugin.md

 qBittorrent provides a search engine plugins management system.
 Thanks to this, you can *easily* write your own plugins to look for torrents in your favorite Bittorrent search engines and extend qBittorrent integrated search engine.

-All you need is some motivation and some knowledge of [Python language](https://www.python.org). \
+* All you need is some motivation and some knowledge of [Python language](https://www.python.org).
-And it would be a good idea to follow style guide: [PEP 8 - Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) \
+* And you are encouraged to ensure good quality of your plugin: [Python Code Quality: Tools & Best Practices](https://realpython.com/python-code-quality/). \
+  For example, here is how the official plugins are checked: [ci.yaml](https://github.com/qbittorrent/search-plugins/blob/60a3f4d9c97a5d1f94e75789a72ee054044c5802/.github/workflows/ci.yaml#L29-L44).
-**The minimum supported python version is specified [here](https://github.com/qbittorrent/qBittorrent/blob/master/INSTALL#L21-L23), make sure your plugin can work with it and every later versions.**
+* **The minimum supported python version is specified [here](https://github.com/qbittorrent/qBittorrent/blob/master/INSTALL#L21-L23), make sure your plugin can work with it and every later versions.**

 # INDEX
 ## [Plugins Specification](https://github.com/qbittorrent/search-plugins/wiki/How-to-write-a-search-plugin#plugins-specification-1)